mariakesa/RIKPythonAssignment/README.md

 # RIKPythonAssignment

 This is assignment for a job application at Registrite ja Infosüsteemide Keskus.
-I made a solution in Flask, SQLAlchemy, Bootstrap and vanilla JavaScript.
+I made a solution in Flask, SQLAlchemy, Pandas, Bootstrap and vanilla JavaScript.
 The aim of the application is to search and add companies to a registry.
 The application comes with scripts to automatically generate test data.

 To run the application first install Poetry for Python dependency management https://python-poetry.org/docs/